hestiacp/hestiacp/docs/docs/server-administration/customisation.md

 ## Customising a default theme

 Changes to default themes are always overwritten during updates.
-Custom CSS files can be uploaded to /usr/local/hestia/web/css/custom in .css or .min.css format
+Custom CSS files can be uploaded to `/usr/local/hestia/web/css/custom` in `.css` or `.min.css` format.

+Please note that `default.css` base theme is always loaded.
+Other default and custom themes override the rules in this file.

 ## Customising the _Domain not found_ page